grahamwwilson/BeamSpectrumGenerator/README.md

 Gaussian beam-energy-spread (BES) with beamstrahlung.
 Uses CIRCE1 F77 implementation of the beta distribution (2 parameters), but partitions into peak-body-arms regions (2 parameters - named pnorm) similar to Andre Sailer's CoPa approach.
-But for now keep the same beta distribution parameters in both the body and arms regions.
+The beta distribution parameters differ in the body and arms regions.
+Total of 6 beamstrahlung related parameters.